 Toronto is a food-focused city with countless amazing things to eat.
-Luckily, every summer over 200 of the best restaurants in Toronto offer prix fixe (fixed price) lunch and dinner menus.
-This annual culinary event is your invitation to experience what Toronto's many outstanding chefs have to offer and try out new restaurants you might not have otherwise thought to visit.
+Luckily, every summer over 200 of the best restaurants in Toronto offer prix fixe (fixed price) lunch and dinner menus courtesy of Summerlicious.
+This annual culinary event, which started in 2003, is your invitation to experience what Toronto's many outstanding chefs have to offer and try out new restaurants you might not have otherwise thought to visit.
 If you want in on the Summerlicious foodie fun, reservations are highly recommended and easy to make, either by phone or online.

 - Choose Your Dining Companions

 - The huge variety of cuisines available during Summerlicious is wonderful, but it also means there's a lot of room for disagreement.
 You should decide early who you want to do Summerlicious with so you have plenty of time to find a restaurant (or restaurants) that will suit all of your party's tastes and dietary restrictions.

 - Decide on a Day and Time to Dine